gilbyjenn/SorghumProject/README.md

 The genes of each orthogroup were aligned using the web api for Clustal Omega. https://www.ebi.ac.uk/jdispatcher/msa/clustalo

+### 7. edit_alignments.py
+This script replaces the - characters with Ns in the alignment files.
+This is necessary for use of the haplonet.R script in constructing haplotype networks.

 ## Data visualization
 ### 1. NJtrees.R
 This R script takes the aligned fasta files from step 6 and generates a neighbor joining tree.

-### 2. haplonet.R
+### 2. haplonet_edited.R
 haplonet.R is an R script written by mhoban (https://github.com/mhoban/haplonet).
-The script on this repository has been slightly edited to force the use of the big-pallet color pallet and include a legend without need for command line arguments. haplonetEdited.R can be run on the command line using the following command:
+The script on this repository has been slightly edited to force the use of the big-pallet color pallet and include a legend and title without need for command line arguments. haplonetEdited.R can be run on the command line using the following command:

-$ /usr/local/bin/Rscript ./debughapnet.R -f genotype og1-1_edited.fa og1data.tsv
+$ /usr/local/bin/Rscript ./haplonet_edited.R -f genotype og1-1_edited.fa og1data.tsv

 haplonet.R requires a data file containing descriptive information.
-The data files included here use the genotype name as the descriptor.
+The data files for this project use the genotype name as the descriptor.